haiwera-silk-cd/magento-devdocs/guides/v2.2/extension-dev-guide/configuration/sensitive-and-environment-settings.md

 *	Keys (such as API keys)
 *	User names and passwords
 *	E-mail addresses
-*	Any personally identifiable information (e.g., address, phone number, date of birth, government identification number, etc.)
+*	Any personally identifiable information (e.g., address, phone number, date of birth, government identification number, 等.)

 ### Environment or system-specific values